-Diagnosis and treatment of infertility, including artificial insemination and fertility drugs, is covered; you pay a \$10 copay for initial consultation and 50% of charges thereafter for all other services; cost of donor sperm is not covered.
-Other assisted reproductive technology (ART) procedures, such as in vitro fertilization and embryo transfer, are not covered.
+Diagnosis and treatment of infertility is covered; you pay 50% of charges for inpatient and outpatient services.
+Artificial insemination is covered; you pay 50%; cost of donor sperm is not covered.
+Fertility drugs are covered under Prescription Drug Benefits.
+Other assisted reproductive technology (ART) procedures that enable a woman with otherwise untreatable infertility to become pregnant through other artificial conception procedures such as in vitro fertilization, embryo transfer and any procedure involving combining ovum and sperm outside the body, including gamete intra-fallopian transfer (GIFT) or zygote intra-fallopian transfer (ZIFT) are not covered.